SergioEspinoza/PyAlgoTrading_TradingWithIB/README.md

 # PyAlgoTrading_TradingWithIB

-This repository contains "Python Algo Trading with Interactive Brokers" UDEMY course material, "ib_insync" notebooks from "ib_insync" repo as well as some option screeners with matplotlib visual output that I created myself.
+Option screeners with "ib_insync".

+Some "ib_insync" notebooks from "ib_insync" repo.

-Option screeners will evolve to "plotly" interactive graphs eventually.
+Option screeners will evolve to have "plotly" interactive graphs eventually.

 Option screeners documentation is "TBD"